 Criteria JORC Code Explanation Commentary Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported.
 These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 See included Figure(s) Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 Results from all holes in the current program for which assays have been received are reported.
-Holes without significant intercepts are also included in the report tables.
+Holes without significant intercepts are also included in the report tables and recorded as NSR.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 Historical exploration data has been presented previously and includes soil sampling, auger drilling, geophysical surveys, geological mapping and interpretation.
+Release includes geological photographs of drillcore where gold is visible and identifiable.
+Metallurgical testing is preliminary at this stage, however the recoveries have been ~90% from both Querosene and Dona Maria.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 Future exploration will continue to target the already identified mineralised areas.
 Additional drilling has been completed and results are expected to be reported when they are received and interpreted.
+Subject to the results of the drilling, the resource estimates will be updated and subject those, an economic assessment of the projects will be performed.
 See attached figures